+A111110-1110
-I recommend this student for admission to the teacher education program.

-do not recommend this student for admission to the teacher education program.
+Ι recommend this student for admission to the teacher education program. recommend with reservations this student for admission to the teacher education Program. do not recommend this student for admission to the teacher education program.

-Signature of Faculty Member Date
+Sia nature of Faculty Member Date

+Is well-groomed and dresses in a professional manner

+Demonstrates flexibility in thinking and behavior; remains open-minded, feedback to grow professionally reserving judgment for evidence